Digital-Education-Hub/dehsi2022online/content/session4/index.md

 **Activities**

-*“Blooming Through the Mud”: Applying Third Space in Educational Contexts *
+*Blooming Through the Mud: Applying Third Space in Educational Contexts*
 * Participants read two case studies that showcase “2 existing truths”.
 After reading the case studies, facilitators lead a discussion about one of the case studies using a Vent Diagram.
 Following this discussion, participants participate in a breakout session where they add to a Vent Diagram on Google Slides and discuss “truths”, “tensions”, and “ways forward” – answering the overarching question: How do we bloom through the mud in seemingly challenging moments?